Financial Institution Crises Could Mean Massive Loss When It Comes ToMember Retention

 - Other – 5%

 The survey was conducted online in October 2020 by The Harris Poll on behalf of York Public Relations, garnering responses from 2,053 U.S. adults age 18 and older.

-Consumers Would Leave Credit Union After A Compliance Violation Cited By Government
+Over Half Of U.S. Consumers Would Leave Credit Union After A Compliance Violation Cited By Government

-consumers (56%) would end a relationship with a credit unionif itwas cited by a government regulatory agency for non-compliance.
+As the number one deterrent, over half of U.S. consumers (56%) would end a relationship with a credit unionif itwas cited by a government regulatory agency for non-compliance.

 Older generations seem to be turned off more by FI’s committing government violations more so than younger generations, who are more likely to be concerned with social violations.
 Baby Boomers (ages 56-74) are more likely than Gen Z (ages 18-23), Millennials (ages 24-39) and Gen X (ages 40-55) to say they would leave a financial institution if it hadgovernment violations (66% vs. 44%, 46% and 58%, respectively).